Convert a fresh catch into a mouthwatering masterpiece.

 - Lighting setups for food photography

-- Tips for keeping food fresh for photographing
+- Tips for keeping food fresh for perfect food shots

 They key thing for this image was the styling.
 In fact, the shot required very little in terms of equipment and lighting (members can view the full equipment list of the right-hand side of this page).